wangbeicuan/academic-blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Beichuan Wang is A Master of National Astronomical Observatories of China.
+His research interests include tidal disruption events,line-driven winds of AGN.He is involved in the search and follow-up of optical TDE (tidal disruption event), and is currently developing follow-up programs and data processing programs.
 {style="text-align: justify;"}